SerejaSerjik/abz-test-project/README.md

 npm i - to instal node modules

-npm build - to build project and get mifidied css
+npm build - to build project and get minified css

 project contains 2 pages: "/" and "/contact-us"